 Have you ever noticed that the more important a topic is, the less likely people are to talk about it?
 It’s not that the weather doesn’t matter, nor that the economy is irrelevant.
-Sports talk is a pretty popular thing for some people, and who can pass up the chance to rant about government?
-But as important as these topics are (or seem to be), they do have their limits.
+Sports talk is a pretty popular thing for some people, and who can pass up the chance to rant about government or masks or COVID?
+But as important as these topics are (or seem to be at the time), they do have their limits.
 The weather will change tomorrow.
 If the economy is bad today, it will probably get better in a few years.
 If today’s government has broken our trust, the new guys in power next time will probably discover a different way to disappoint us, too.
-I find myself reminded of how limited our day to day conversations can be when I head into our nearest small town to do some shopping.
+I find myself reminded of how limited our day to day conversations can be when I head into our nearest small town, a place called Gore Bay, Ontario, to do some shopping.
 It’s not unusual to find what they call a “funeral card” next to the cash register.
+Sometimes there are two.

 Funeral cards announce the death of someone and the time and date of their upcoming funeral.
 These cards always include details about a person’s life, too.
 I’ve never seen funeral cards in cities, probably because there’d be too many cards to fit on the counter.
 And even if all the cards could fit, no one would know most of the people anyway.
-But life is different on western Manitoulin Island, Canada, where I live.
-There are only 2500 in our entire area and we’ve got real community here.
+But life is different in the very rural place of western Manitoulin Island, Canada, where I live.
+There are only 2500 people living in our entire area and we’ve got real community here.
 Funeral cards are one small thing I’m thankful for, mostly because they get me thinking.

 Small town funeral cards fit into one of three categories: people you didn’t know and have never heard of; people you didn’t know well, but are familiar with; and people you knew well and will miss.
 The longer you live in a little place like mine, the more funeral cards fit into that last and most meaningful category.
 But regardless of your connection to people on funeral cards, and the lives they lived, one thing is absolutely certain.
 Every last person whose name is on a funeral card is now “on the other side”.